Plants in Focus — Calathea

 Calatheas are a genus (*see below for more on this if you’re feeling nerdy) of flowering plants native to the tropical Americas such as Bolivia and Brazil.
 Calathea orbifolia (pictured below), zebrina and lancifolia species are easy to come across, but there are dozens more.
 Like us, many people fall instantly in love with them because of their incredibly colourful and ornate leaf markings, which look almost like they’ve been painted on.
 Look out for the Calathea veitchiana species and you’ll see what we mean.
 Sigh.

-They’re no way near as resilient as certain other tropical indoor plants, but that shouldn’t put you off – they’re not at all demanding and it’s simply a case of knowing what they like, and what they hate.
+They are no way near as resilient as certain other tropical indoor plants, but that shouldn’t put you off – they’re not at all demanding and it’s simply a case of knowing what they like, and what they hate.
 However, if you’re a beginner indoor gardener or are looking for a seriously low maintenance houseplant, this might not be the right choice for you.
+First thing’s first:

-Speaking of, watering is the next most important factor to consider, and is the key to keeping a Calathea happy long-term.
+This is probably the most crucial next most factor to consider, and is the key to keeping a Calathea happy long-term.
 From early spring to late summer, water regularly to keep the soil moist, but never soaking.
 Like many tropical plants, a good trick to check when it’s time to water is to simply stick your finger 2-3” into the soil and check it feels completely dry.
 If so, then it’s time to water.
 If not, hang on until it feels dry.

 Drainage is really important too, because soggy compost will encourage bacteria to grow and quickly damage a Calathea’s root system.
 So make sure to use a pot with a drainage hole so that any excess water can be tipped away a couple of hours after giving it a drink.